Best Surf Casting Rods for Southern California

 Buy it on Amazon

-The Battalion II is Penn’s purpose-built SoCal surf rod, and the 10-foot medium is the one that covers the most ground.
-The SLC2 blank construction — spiral carbon wraps inside, longitudinal carbon fibers outside — makes it noticeably lighter than most composite surf rods while keeping serious backbone for fighting halibut and white seabass in the wash.
+The Battalion II is Penn’s purpose-built SoCal surf rod, and the 10-foot medium covers the most ground.
+The SLC2 blank construction (spiral carbon wraps inside, longitudinal carbon fibers outside) makes it noticeably lighter than most composite surf rods while keeping serious backbone for fighting halibut and white seabass in the wash.
 The moderate-fast action loads deep enough for long casts with 1–3 oz rigs but recovers fast enough to set hooks at distance and work swimbaits and FlashMinnows with authority.
-Fuji Alconite guides and a Fuji graphite reel seat keep things light and durable, and the rubber shrink tube grips won’t slip when your hands are wet and sandy — a small detail that matters when you’re waist-deep in the surf.
+Fuji Alconite guides and a Fuji graphite reel seat keep things light and durable.
+The rubber shrink-tube grips won’t slip when your hands are wet and sandy, which is a small detail that matters when you’re waist-deep in the surf.
 Rated for 12–20lb line and 3/4–3 oz lures, which is exactly the range for SoCal surf with 20lb braid and a Carolina rig or dropper loop.
-Pairs perfectly with a Spinfisher VII 4500 — Penn designed them to match — or a Saragosa 5000 if you want smoother drag.
+Pairs perfectly with a Spinfisher VII 4500 (Penn designed them to match) or a Saragosa 5000 if you want smoother drag.
 Two-piece for easy transport.

 Best Budget: Okuma Rockaway 10′ Medium